nims-spin-theory/MLIP_HOT/README.md

 ## Usage Examples

-An example input csv file containing 100 compounds is included in `example`.
-It can be used to execute the examples below.
-We first give the typical usages of each script.
-At the end, we give a comprehensive example of a common job
+An example input CSV file containing 100 compounds is included in the `example` directory.
+The following sections demonstrate typical usage for each script, concluding with a comprehensive workflow example that shows how to: (1) determine ground state structures and energies, (2) calculate formation energies, and (3) evaluate thermodynamic stability via convex hull distance.

-workflow: determine the structure and energy of the ground states, and calculate formation energy and distance to convex hull to evaluate thermodynamic stability of the ground state.
+**Note:** The examples below show basic usage.
+Each script supports additional flags for greater flexibility.
+Run `python script_name.py -h` to view all available options and usage examples.

 ### 1. Structure Optimization